As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There is also a proper way for ice wine bottles to be oriented while aging.
 All wines should be stored horizontally on its side.
 Allowing a bottle of wine to lie on its side will allow the cork to stay moist enough for a couple of years.

-TIP: I wrote a complete breakdown of why sunlight is very bad for your wine you should check it out if you want to learn more.
+TIP: Read this article for a complete breakdown of why sunlight is very bad for your wine.
+Check it out to learn more.
+How long does a wine cork last?
+We tested different corks to find out – read the results here.

 Does Ice Wine go bad if unopened?